-- That the report titled Request to Begin Procurement Design, Implementation, Support and Maintenance for an Advanced Traffic Management System (ATMS) for an Eight (8) Year Period with one (1) additional two (2) year optional renewal - All Wards to the Committee of Council meeting of June 19, 2024, be received; and - 2.
-That the Purchasing Agent be authorized to commence procurement of an Advanced Traffic Management System including design, implementation, and maintenance for an Eight (8) Year Period with one (1) additional two (2) year optional renewal.
+THAT the report titled "Request to Begin Procurement - Design, Implementation, Support and Maintenance for the Advanced Traffic Management System (ATMS) - All Wards" to the Council meeting of July 10, 2024, be received; and

+2. THAT the Purchasing Agent be authorized to commence procurement of an Advanced Traffic Management System (ATMS) including design, implementation, and maintenance.